 One month of Podman

 In my previous post Migrating to Poadman you basically accompanied me on my migration from a docker-compose file to a more CLI-based approach with Podman.
-I am still working on the logging-vs-tracing showcase, but there were a few surprises and I just wanted to write a follow-up instead of just modifying my original post.
+I am still working on my logging-vs-tracing showcase, but there were a few surprises and I just wanted to write a follow-up instead of just modifying my original post.

 I originally started with OpenTracing, but while I was trying to figure everything out the Quarkus project finally made the switch to OpenTelemetry and I had to start again.
 I am going to explain how in my next post, so let us just accept the fact that OpenTelemetry needs another collector which has to be added to my setup.